 Perhaps you’ve taken a bus to commute to work.
 Maybe you’ve gone on a bus trip for a weekend vacation.
 If you have used buses for transportation, you’ve likely experienced a breakdown, traffic jam, or missed connection at some point in time.
 It’s frustrating, but it happens.
 The same is true when you board an Enterprise Service Bus (ESB).

-Ideally, an Enterprise Service Bus moves data from application to application, whenever and wherever it is needed to facilitate business functions.
+Ideally, an Enterprise Service Bus moves data from application to application, whenever and wherever it is needed to facilitate better transactions and greater resilience.
 The reality can be quite different.
-It can present numerous technical as well as infrastructural challenges that can make organizations difficult to do business with.
-Six of the most common ESB hazards are:
+It can present numerous technical as well as infrastructural challenges that can make organizations difficult to do business with their partner network.
+Six of the most common ESB application integration problems while implementing an enterprise service bus are:

 If you have experienced one or more of these ESB application integration problems — or if you want to avoid ever pulling your hair out over them and future proof your approach to business integration — read our full report on Application Integration Problems: 6 Hazards You'll Encounter When Traveling On An Enterprise Service Bus.
 We’ll put you back in the driver’s seat of your Enterprise Service Bus!